tarmino-dev/thinking/fun_projects/coffee_machine/README.md

 - Returning change
 - Dispensing coffee
 - Printing a report on the current state of resources and the profit (triggered by the "report" command)
-- Saves and loads resources using JSON
+- Stores resources and profit in JSON or database (configured in config.py)
 - Logs all operations in a log file
 - Turning the coffee machine off (triggered by the "off" command)
 - Fully tested with pytest